Donate

 Who Does MTD Apply To?

-- From April 2026: Landlords with gross property income over £50,000 per year must comply.
+• From April 2026: Landlords and self-employed with combined gross property and/or business income over £50,000 must comply.

-- From April 2027: This threshold reduces to £30,000 per year.
+• From April 2027: This threshold reduces to £30,000

 Important: Gross property income means before expenses – including any agent or management fees.